-Trade flourished between the kingdom of Ryukyu and China and South East Asia during the 14th and 15th centuries and weaving techniques were learned through these exchanges.
-Nurtured by the Okinawan climate and developed over the centuries, a number of textiles, each with their own characteristic traits, came into being.
-One of these was a cloth produced in Shuri.
+Trade flourished between the Kingdom of Ryukyu and China and South East Asia during the 14th and 15th centuries, promoting the exchange of weaving techniques.
+A number of textiles came into being, each with their own characteristics nurtured by the Okinawan climate over the centuries.
+One of these was a fabric produced in Shuri.

-The court nobility and warrior families of this castle town found the color, patterns and quality of this cloth very appealing.
-And, as a stylistically poised cloth of boundless beauty, it is still being woven today.
+The court nobility and warrior families of this castle town found its color, patterns and quality very appealing.
+The stylish cloth of boundless beauty is still being woven today.

-Perhaps the most conspicuous feature of Shuri Ori is the colorful weaving of everything from figured cloths to ikats.
-Amongst these, hanakura-ori and doton-ori were produced for the exclusive use of the royal family and court nobility, and were only woven in Shuri.
-Cloth is still woven for kimono and obi but some is also used for table centers.
+Perhaps the most representative feature of Shuri Ori is the colorful weaving of everything from figured cloths to ikats.
+Among them, hanakura ori and doton ori were produced for the royal family and court nobility’s exclusive use, and were only woven in Shuri.
+Shuri Fabrics are still woven for kimono and obi sashes and some table centerpieces.

-Shuri Ori is a colorful textile in every part of the fabric.
-Among them, hanakura-ori and doton-ori are woven exclusively in Shuri and worn only by kings and royalties.
+Shuri Ori is a colorful textile in every aspect of the fabric.
+Among them, hanakura ori and doton ori are woven exclusively in Shuri and worn only royalty.

 How to make